Nightshade14/Fined-tuned-LLM-like-GPT2-and-Transformers-based-Automated-Essay-Evaluation/README.md

     - We would also use warm inputs so that all the artifacts are prperly loaded onto RAM and GPUs.
 And, now we will use this cached version to infer results.

 ## Next-step:
 1. Try out Llama 3.1 8B for this use case.
-Its 128k context window will support large essays.
+Its 128k context window will support larger essays.

 ## Impending work: